aprescott/tenuki/README.md

 There are two main pieces:

 1. **A JavaScript engine** representing the board, game, and rules.
-2. **A HTML go board interface**.
+2. **A go board interface**.

 The JavaScript engine is not dependent on the renderer and works stand-alone.
 You can use it by itself as part of a larger JavaScript application.

-The HTML go board is intended to be a robust, functional component that can be embedded in a web page.
+The go board interface is intended to be a robust, functional component that can be embedded in a web page.
 By using the JavaScript API you could then build your own custom controls for undo/pass/etc.

 <img src="https://raw.githubusercontent.com/aprescott/tenuki.js/master/examples/screenshots/board.png" width="124" height="124">